couchbase/query/tutorial/content/slide-9.md

-## Pattern Matching with LIKE
+## Pattern matching with LIKE

-Inexact string matching can be accomplished using the LIKE operator in the WHERE clause.
+String matching can be accomplished using the LIKE operator in the WHERE clause.

 The argument on the right hand side of the keyword LIKE is the pattern that the expression must match.
-In these patterns `%` is a wildcard which will match 0 or more characters.
-Also `_` can be used to match exactly 1 character.
+In these patterns `%` is a wildcard that matches zero or more characters, and `_` is a wildcard that matches exactly one character.

 In the example on the right we look for people who have a yahoo.com email address.

 Try changing LIKE to NOT LIKE.